Arrowtown: Swimming pool

-Golf courses

-The Hills golf course

-Bordering the town is Sir Michael Hill's Championship Golf Course which is home to the New Zealand Golf Open.
-The 2021 edition was cancelled and rescheduled to February 2022.

-This championship golf course is a private membership club, but does allow green fee players by appointment only.
-The club also provides a Day Spa that is available to the public.

-Millbrook golf course

-Nearby is the luxury Millbrook Resort, which has a spa and 27-hole golf course.
-It was the site of the agreement of the Millbrook Commonwealth Action Programme, a programme of the Commonwealth of Nations on the implementation of the Harare Declaration.

-Arrowtown golf club

-Rated as one of the top ten golf courses in New Zealand, the golf course was originally established as a six-hole course in 1911.
-The club was re-established in 1935 at its present site.
-The current club house was built between 1956 and 1957.
-In 1971, the club obtained further land and expanded from a nine-hole course to an 18-hole course.

 Mountain biking

 There are a number of mountain bike trails around Arrowtown.
 The most developed is the 110 kilometre Queenstown Trail.
 The Lake Hayes 16 kilometre loop is a popular ride also.
 The Arrow river bridges trail finishes in Gibbston and follows the Arrow river.

 Notable buildings

 Arrowtown Masonic Lodge

 The Lodge Arrow Kilwinning No 86 on Berkshire Street was completed in 1888.
 A six year project to restore the building was completed in 2010.
 It is a category one historic place.

 Buckingham street historic area

 The seven houses located along Buckingham Street have mostly unaltered exteriors and were constructed in the 1870s.
 These surviving examples of cottages that gold miners of the time lived in are listed with Heritage New Zealand.
 The one bedroom property at 53 Buckingham Street was built in 1890 and was originally used as a chemist shop and then as a tailor's shop until 1905.
 It was sold for 350 pounds in the early 1950s.
 It was most recently sold in 2021 for $1.85 million dollars.